polarhive/UE23CS/src/UE23CS242B/U1_Process_Management.md

 Like multiprocessor systems, but multiple systems working together

 - Usually sharing storage via a storage-area network (**SAN**)
-- Provides a high-availability service which survives failures
+- Provides a **high-availability** service which survives failures:
-	- Asymmetric clustering has one machine in hot-standby mode
+	- Asymmetric clustering has **one** machine in hot-standby mode: Apache HTTP server
-	- Symmetric clustering has multiple nodes running applications, monitoring each other
+	- Symmetric clustering has **multiple** nodes running applications, monitoring each other: Hadoop.
 - Some clusters are for high-performance computing (HPC)
-- Applications must be written to use parallelization
+- Applications must be written to use **parallelization**, each node is actively involved in performing tasks.
-- Some have distributed lock manager (DLM) to avoid conflicting operations (Ex: when multiple hosts access the same data on shared storage)
+- Some have distributed lock manager (**DLM**) to avoid conflicting operations (Ex: when multiple hosts access the same data on shared storage while it's being used).

 ![[Pasted image 20250115123506.png]]